CZ-NIC/pyoidc/doc/examples/cookbook.rst

 The ``algorithm`` and ``authn_endpoint`` parameters are needed by the ``oic.utils.authn.client.PrivateKeyJWT`` class to properly construct the assertion.
 Also required is a signing key in the client's keyjar.
-A way to accomplish this is illustrated by the ``TestPrivateKeyJWT`` class in *tests/test_client.py*
+A way to accomplish this is illustrated by the ``TestPrivateKeyJWT`` test in *tests/test_client.py*

 ::